 - Not all explainer videos can be done without animated characters, though.
 If you want viewers to relate themselves to a specific character in a video, then it would often be impossible to do so without introducing an actual character in a video.
 The best way to do this is to find a studio that can create a suitable concept for the video, which will determine whether it makes sense to opt for motion graphics or not.

 - Pay attention to the animation studio’s expertise.
-Before starting to work on an explainer video, make sure that the agency you’ve picked for the job has the appropriate know-how, as you don’t want your explainer video to look like an amateurish PowerPoint presentation.
+Before starting to work on an explainer video, make sure that the 3d or 2d animation production you’ve picked for the job has the appropriate know-how, as you don’t want your explainer video to look like an amateurish PowerPoint presentation.

 Also, pay attention to the relevance of the expertise you get.
 Be precise in your expectations when asking for examples of motion graphics explainer videos: